barezina/laravel-docker/readme.md

 #### Ports:

-* API backend can be accessed on localhost:43080
-* Static frontend can be accessed on localhost:43081
+After bringing up your containers, the host-exposed ports can be checked by typing `docker ps` and checking the running container list

-* Mysql can be accessed on localhost:43006 (username: root / password: secret)
+Mysql can be accessed with default credentials: (username: root / password: secret)

 Happy coding.